Guardians of the Galaxy (1969 team): Connection to the 2008 Guardians

 During their second mission, the team that was to become the Earth-616 incarnation of the Guardians discover a time-displaced Vance Astro in a block of ice floating in space.
 It is his introduction as "Major Victory of the Guardians of the Galaxy" that inspires the team to take up the name.
 In issues #7 and #16 of the series, it was revealed a great "error" in the present day has caused the future to be destroyed; Starhawk is constantly trying to prevent it by time travel, causing the future (and the Guardians) to be altered.
 Only Starhawk, who is changed with each reboot but is "one who knows" about the changes, realizes anything is different, but each change still ends in a cataclysm.
-In issue 17, the universe of the Guardians' future had been taken over by the alien race called the Badoon, and only a small portion remained undestroyed.
+In issue 17, the universe of the Guardians' future had been taken over by the Badoon, and only a small portion remained undestroyed.
 The Guardians sent a warning to the present day, though at the cost of the end of their own universe.

 The Vance Astro of the modern-day Guardians is revealed to be a Major Victory from one of these altered futures, rather than the original.
 A second alternate Vance Astro appears in #17.

 In #18, a third version of the Guardians' future was shown, this time led by Killraven against the Martians.